 During the first year of study, you will undertake three core modules:

 During the second year of study, you will undertake one core module and two optional modules.
 Optional modules will be decided at the end of year one.
 Students must study 60 credits per year.

 The NMC require forty academic days to be completed.
 Twenty-six of these require attendance on campus on a Tuesday, from September to May.
 The other fourteen academic days will be self-directed and recorded on a course diary.

 Each academic day is counted as 7.5 hours, thus achieving 300 hours of student effort.
 You will be taught alongside other community nurses by members of the team who possess a SPQ recordable with the NMC, and some practitioners.

 Teaching and learning methods include lectures, tutorials, workshops and self-directed study.

-If you have undertaken the Fundamentals of Community Practice Module (30 credits) within the last five years, this can be transferred to the degree.
+If you have undertaken the 30-credit Fundamentals of Community Practice module within the last five years, this can be transferred to the MSc.

 You will be assessed by a range of methods including writing essays and case studies, formal presentations, poster presentations, examinations, dissertation, literature reviews and clinical practice assessments.